stackbit-projects/spectacular-oregano-dc2d0/content/pages/posts/fox-village-in-japan.md

 ---
-title: Fox Village In Japan
+title: Speech and visual cross-modal generation
 subtitle: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.